vpandichi/worldtour_proiect/README.md

                           - create content for the about page - ok (created about me content)
                           - design the about page wraper - ok - this is going to be white (will consider changing this to light blue, not needed now)
                           - design the page layout wraper - ok - this is going to be a blue gradient with a width of 100%

+TO DO FOR TOMORROW 19/07: - design the about page text - ok
+                          - create the recommendations page, design and content - ok
+                          - design contact form - ok
+                          - design footeer and add footer content - x

+TO DO FOR TOMORROW 20/07: - finish the footer area
+                          - design the recommendations page and content
+                          - design the stories page and content, add content
+                          - design the log in page